 For each positive clock edge on which CKE is sampled LOW, the next internal positive clock edge is suspended.
-Any command or data present on the input pins at the time of a suspended internal clock edge is ignored; any data present on the DQ pins remains driven; and burst counters are not incremented, as long as the clock is suspended.
-(See examples in Figures 22 and 23.)
+Any command or data present on the input pins at the time of a suspended internal clock edge is ignored; any data present on the DQ pins remains driven; and burst counters are not incremented, as long as the clock is suspended (see examples in Figures 26 and 27 on page 34).